• Skip to primary navigation

 Have you noticed how egg bites are increasing in popularity?
 I've seen them at Costco, Trader Joe's, Starbucks, and our local grocery stores.

 It's no wonder why they are so popular!
 Breakfast seems to be one of the hardest meals to get a protein in.
-I mean, you could make the most simple and refreshing smoothie or muffin made with whole grains, but if you don't include something with protein, you'll likely be hungry soon after eating.
+For instance, you could make a refreshing smoothie or muffin made with whole grains, but if you don't include something with protein, you'll likely be hungry soon after eating.

 And, while baked eggs aren't exactly an egg bite, they are very similar and serve the same purpose.
 Plus, they are simpler to make.
 You can thank me later 🙂